Flint Activist Wins Major Environmental Prize

 A Flint activist who worked to expose the Michigan city's lead crisis is being hailed as an environmental hero.
 She's one of the winners of the 2018 Goldman Environmental Prize.

-The honor, announced on Monday, recognizes grassroots environmental activists from around the world.
+The honor, announced on Monday, recognizes grass-roots environmental activists from around the world.

 Shortly after the city of Flint switched its water source to save money in April 2014, LeeAnne Walters spotted a rash on her twins.
-Walters is a mother of four and she and her children started experiencing other health problems such as hair loss, and she suspected the brown water flowing out of her tap.
+Walters is a mother of four, and when she and her children started experiencing other health problems such as hair loss, she suspected the brown water flowing out of her tap.

 She demanded action from local officials, confronting them with bottles of discolored water.